 Encouraged by the good performance of DrugPred\RNA on the NRDLD, we proceeded with druggability predictions for RNA and ribosomal binding sites.
 No benchmark set for the evaluation of RNA druggability predictions is available in the public domain.
 Therefore, using the PDB, we compiled two data sets for this purpose, one containing RNA only binding sites and one with ribosome binding sites which in addition to ribosomal RNA could also contain ribosomal proteins.
 As binding sites, we considered all pockets that contained a ligand that is not a common crystallization buffer component.
 If a binding site contained metal ions within 5 Å of the ligand, several copies of the binding sites each of them containing one of the metal ions in addition to the metal-free pocket were prepared.
-In total, the RNA binding site set was composed of 427 unique PDB IDs spanning 808 binding sites (464 metal-free and 343 with metal ions, Table 1).
+In total, the RNA binding site set was composed of 427 unique PDB IDs spanning 465 binding sites in the metal-free and 343 in the metal-containing subset (Table 1).
 224 different ligands were found in these pockets.
-The binding sites were grouped into different families whereas family members were required to have a binding site sequence similarity of > 85%.
-This resulted in 46 different families in the RNA set (Table S2).
+The binding site sequence similarity of > 85%.
+This resulted in 46 different families in the RNA set in addition to 234 singletons in the metal-free and in the 164 metal-containing set (Table S2).
 The ribosomal binding site set was prepared in a similar fashion resulting in 590 unique PDB IDs with 731 pockets in the metal-free and 732 in the metal-containing subset.
-247 different ligands were bound to these pockets and they were grouped into 66 different families.
+247 different ligands were bound to these pockets which were grouped into 52 different families while 440 singletons remained in the metal-free and 407 in the metal-containing set.

 Subsequently, the druggability of the pockets in all sets was predicted.
-In the RNA data set, 36% of the binding pockets (metal-containing and metal-free combined) were predicted to be druggable while in the ribosomal data set 24% of the pockets were predicted to be druggable.
+In the RNA data set, 36% of the binding pockets (metal-containing and metal-free combined) were predicted to be druggable while in the ribosomal data set 24% of the pockets were predicted to be druggable (see supplementary material for individual predictions for all pockets).

 To assess the impact of metal ions on the druggability prediction, we compared the predictions of metal-free and metal-containing versions of same parent pocket.
-In both sets, for the majority of the cased no change in the prediction outcome was found, regardless if there were metal ions present in the binding site or not.
-Accordingly, metal ions had only a very minor influence on the prediction outcome.
+In both sets, for the majority of the cases (90% in the RNA set and 83% in the ribosome set) no change in the prediction outcome was found.
+Accordingly, metal ions had only a minor influence on the predictions.
 In the following, we therefore only present data for pockets which were stripped of metal ions.